-- I believe that everyone is capable and can significantly benefit\\ from learning more types of quantitative methods! - Philosophy: Focus on accessibility + mastery learning - > This is why I don't use infrequent high-stakes tests to assess learning - Materials: Unit = (wordy) lecture + example(s); 6 units planned - > Lecture slides present concepts-the what and the why - Example documents: reinforce the concepts and demonstrate the how using software-STATA or R (your choice) primarily, then Mplus - > All available at the course website (hosted outside of ICON) - \\ Benefits include but are not limited to: Better research, more authorship opportunities, and actual money
+- I believe that everyone is capable and can significantly benefit\\ from learning more types of quantitative methods! - > The hard part is the working memory load, not the math! - Philosophy: Focus on accessibility + mastery learning - > No anxiety-prone tasks (e.g., hand calculations, memorizing formulas) - No anxiety-prone methods of evaluation (e.g., timed tests) - Materials: Unit = (wordy) lecture + example(s); 6 units planned - Lecture slides present concepts-the what and the why - Example documents: reinforce the concepts and demonstrate the how using software-STATA or R (your choice) first, then Mplus - > All available at the course website (hosted outside of ICON) - \\ Benefits include but are not limited to: Better research, more authorship opportunities, and actual money